 - Committed to your profession

-Furthermore, a graduate-level degree may help you obtain leadership positions within many industries such as education, healthcare, and finance.
+Furthermore, a graduate-level degree may help you obtain organizational management and leadership positions within many industries such as education, healthcare, and finance.
 Other sectors of interest may include:

 #2 Grow Your Network

 Even if opportunities for advancement don’t materialize at your current company or organization, when you pursue a degree in leadership and management, you may be able to naturally build your professional network.
 Meeting fellow students and professionals throughout your leadership online program may lead to more opportunities to change jobs when the time comes.